 Annual test scores show that our students are constantly improving their performances in all academic fields.
 Each year, a significant percentage of our 8th-grade students continue on to some of the best Catholic high schools in Los Angeles.
 By giving our students a high quality education, St. Raphael School is laying the groundwork for continued education and preparing them to succeed in life.

 - Graduates matriculate to some of the best Catholic Charter and Magnet high schools in Los Angeles

 - Full accreditation from the Western Association of Schools and Colleges (WASC)

-- Highly qualified teachers and an exceptional teacher retention rate
+- Highly qualified teachers

 - Teachers placed through Loyola Marymount University’s PLACE Corps program

 - Technology-based learning curriculum is on par with far more affluent schools